Zamenga Batukezanga

 Zamenga Batukezanga (1933–2000) was a Congolese writer and philanthropist.
 Zamenga's work explored African culture.
 He's been named the "most popular Congolese writer" of the Democratic Republic of Congo.

 Career

-Zamenga Batukezanga was born in nkobo- Luozi Bas-Congo, Democratic Republic of Congo.
+Zamenga Batukezanga was born on in nkobo- Luozi Bas-Congo, Democratic Republic of Congo.
 In the 1950s, he did his graduate studies at Mangembo and in 1960, a scholarship allowed him to study at l'Université libre de Bruxelles, in Belgium.
 Back in Congo in 1965, he was appointed Director of Student Social Work.
 In 1977, he opened a center for the rehabilitation of young people with physical disabilities (Kikesa), which he headed until 1981.
 In 1984, he was appointed director general of the National Society of Congolese publishers, composers and authors.